Collecting Roycroft Lamps

 Ask anyone about Arts and Crafts lighting and the name Roycroft is quickly going to enter the conversation.

-In the current issue (#78, Summer 2013) of American Bungalow magazine, collector and website author David Kornacki has compiled the most comprehensive study of Roycroft lamps that I have ever read, along with an impressive array of color photographs and vintage Roycroft advertisements.
+In the Summer 2013 issue (#78) of American Bungalow magazine, collector and website author David Kornacki compiled the most comprehensive study of Roycroft lamps that I have ever read, along with an impressive array of color photographs and vintage Roycroft advertisements.

 David points to 1913 as the turning point for the Roycroft Copper Shop, starting an “era that would last for more than 15 years and provide today’s collectors with numerous examples of more than 20 different lamp models to pursue and collect.”
 Completion of the Grove Park Inn’s 1913 commission for hundreds of Roycroft table lamps and ceiling lights financed the expansion of the Copper Shop and enabled them to become the leading producer of hammered copper Arts and Crafts lamps for the next two decades.